 better position themselves in a multi-platform media universe.

-the resurrection of the publishing industry.
+complete resurrection of the publishing industry.
+According to the

 With a strategic and steady newspaper budget, we could see fewer